 And as a leader I refuse to let that happen to me.
 And I also refuse to stand by and let it happen to others.
-So that that is why I am now a resilience coach, helping professional women - and men! - overcome painful experiences in the workplace so that they can reclaim and step into their futures with unshakeable confidence.
+So that is why I am now a workplace bullying coach, helping professionals of all ages and genders stop feeling disempowered and move forward in their lives and careers with unshakeable confidence.

 There are many ways to fight this fight.
 But ultimately it boils down to how we each, as individuals, choose to show and be seen everyday.
 And how we choose to see others: as whole and worthy, or as flawed and needing to prove themselves.
 I choose the former.
 I choose empathy.
 I choose compassion.

 Leadership is about owning our own privilege and prejudices.
 Defensiveness is a natural response to us being called on our privilege.
 But it never helpful.
 And it blinds us to the work we need to do on ourselves, for ourselves.
 There is only one sure way that I know to breakthrough the disconnection of privilege - and that’s empathy.

 The stories we tell ourselves about our identity, about who we are, where we are from, and what we deserve and are entitled to are so powerful.
 And yet we are, most of us, blind to them.
 I certainly was.
 These stories are like the glasses that you are born with - and which you don’t even know are there - because they’ve been part of your ever since you can remember.